-- prevention through the teaching and pastoral support offered to pupils - procedures for identifying and reporting alleged abuse as school staff are well placed to observe signs of abuse, - support to pupils who may have been abused.
+- prevention through the teaching and pastoral support offered to pupils - procedures for identifying and reporting cases, or suspected cases, of abuse by a parent/carer or practitioner and this includes sexual harassment by peers.
+Because of our day to day contact with children school staff are well placed to observe the outward signs of abuse, - support to pupils who may have been abused either by a parent/carer/practitioner or by a pupil peer.